 Centfie writes, reads, and analyzes poems from a psychological POV while acknowldeging her subjective arguments.

-Have you ever read a poem in which a word or phrase makes sense both literally and figuratively despite giving an opposite meaning?
+Have you ever read a poem in which a word or phrase makes sense both literally and figuratively despite having an opposite meaning?
+Or, rather, a poem in which you have to "read between the lines" to find the real meaning.

 The Importance of Antiphrasis